W3VD/W3VD_Python_Ham/README.md

 python morseCodePractice.py --help
 ```

+Before first time use, the user MUST set the desired Log Directory variable in the script.

 # adifParseCalls.py
 This script reads an ADIF format log file and exports a unique list of callsigns to a text file, for use as input file to morseCodePractice.py.